Adithyan-KV/fish-on/README.md

 # fish-on
-A webapp that enables multiple players to have a game of fish
+Home page design prototype for fish-on.A webapp that enables multiple players to have a game of fish